Working Groups in Evolutionary Medicine

 We are looking to support innovative approaches to outstanding questions in evolutionary medicine, broadly interpreted to involve research that uses evolutionary and ecological perspectives to understand and treat disease in humans, domesticated animals, and wildlife.
 Examples include, but are not limited to: evolution of infectious or zoonotic disease; psychiatric and neurodegenerative disease; antimicrobial resistance; evolutionary issues in global health; evolution of aging; autoimmune disease and allergy; origins and ecological drivers of disease emergence; evolution and cancer; comparative medicine; and the genetic basis of disease.

 Working groups involve participants collaborating intensively on synthesis papers, analyzing existing data, or working intensively toward new grant submissions.
 We expect that most working groups will foster new collaborations, and most will involve the analysis or synthesis of existing data, theoretical models, or both.
 Participants should include a mix of senior and emerging researchers, including graduate students and postdocs.
-The PIs and majority of the participants should befrom Duke, any UNC-System university (such as NC State or NC Central), or the North Carolina Museum of Natural Sciences, with plans to meet at least monthly over the course of the year.
+The PIs and majority of the participants should befrom Duke, any UNC-System university*, or the North Carolina Museum of Natural Sciences, with plans to meet at least monthly over the course of the year.
 Funding provides travel support for additional members to participate, and for expenses during meetings.
 Working Group applications will be evaluated on the extent to which they:

 - address an important and outstanding evolutionary medicine,

 - are “risky” endeavors but with a reasonable chance of success,

 - involve a mixture of senior and emerging scientists, including graduate students and postdocs,

 - reflect TRICEM’s scientific mission to advance research that addresses fundamental questions in evolutionary medicine by integrating methods, concepts, and data within and across disciplines,